Endangered gray wolf population on the rise in southwest US

 Ranchers say that’s not always possible since the cattle need to be where feed is available and there are certain pastures that need to be avoided at certain times of the year due noxious weeds, making the chess game nearly impossible.

-Wildlife managers acknowledge the problems.
-They have have been taking a deep dive into the data as part of an effort to determine what has caused the spike.
-Last year, 184 kills were confirmed across New Mexico and Arizona and ranchers say some cases went unreported.
+Last year, 184 livestock kills were confirmed across New Mexico and Arizona and ranchers say some cases went unreported.
+Wildlife managers acknowledge the problems and are trying to determine what might be behind the spike.

 “Every partner that’s engaged, that’s our top priority going into 2020 — figuring out some really good solutions for the depredation because it’s not a sustainable level for anybody,” said Fish and Wildlife Service spokeswoman Aislinn Maestas.